Pipework1/ARIMA_Start_01/README.md

 # ARIMA_Start_01
-These are codes made of ARIMA Argorithm in Python language.
+These are not codes made of ARIMA Argorithm in Python language.

+It is just Basic Code using Deep learning Argorithm.